thunderheadone/one-sdk-android/README.md

 You can configure and reconfigure the SDK as many times as necessary.
 * The SDK does not support partial, or piecemeal, configuration.
 You must provide all parameters, either all valid or invalid (`empty string` or `null`).
-* When configured with invalid parameters, the SDK is initialized in an *unconfigured* state.
+* When configured with invalid parameters, the SDK is set in an *unconfigured* state.

 See [here](https://github.com/thunderheadone/one-sdk-android/tree/master/examples/dynamic-configuration-example) for an example app that demonstrates dynamic configuration.